-- The outcomes and recommendations of the WCDM Coastal Access Audit need to be implemented once the process has been completed. - The SBLM is responsible for maintaining coastal access points and infrastructure, and signage needs to be either developed or upgraded at most of the coastal access points. - The SBLM can use their town planning processes to address coastal access issues related to applications for new developments along the coastline. - The WftC Programme is an important resource for providing coastal access and funding of infrastructure and must continue to be utilised by the SBLM. - A coastal access by-law needs to be developed at local level in order to effectively manage coastal access. - The SBLM needs to engage more closely with DEFF with regards to the issuing of permits in terms of the MLRA.
-Permits are currently issued in areas where there is no public launch sites and no formal access. - The SBLM is responsible for the management and maintenance of Public Launch Sites and if they do not have capacity to fulfil their mandate, a service provider must be appointed. - Illegal ORVs are an issue and the enforcement of illegal ORVs is a National DEFF mandate.
-The SBLM can potentially construct physical barriers at these sites that will prevent vehicle access.
-However, it is important that any illegal ORV activities are reported to the DEFF. - A standardised policy is required for the management of recreational and commercial events taking place on beaches where the roles and responsibilities of the DM and LMs are clearly defined.

-Ensuring the safety and security of the public at beaches is important in terms of promoting beaches as a safe recreational space, as well as tourism destinations.
+- The outcomes and recommendations of the WCDM Coastal Access Audit need to be implemented once the process has been completed. - The LMs are responsible for maintaining coastal access points and infrastructure, and signage needs to be either developed or upgraded at most of the coastal access points. - The LMs can use their town planning processes to address coastal access issues related to applications for new developments along the coastline. - The WftC Programme is an important resource for providing coastal access and funding of infrastructure and must be better utilised by the LMs. - A coastal access by-law needs to be developed at local level in order to effectively manage coastal access. - The LMs and DEFF need to engage more closely with each other with regards to the issuing of permits in terms of the MLRA.
+Permits are currently issued in areas where there is no public launch sites and no formal access. - The LMs are responsible for the management and maintenance of Public Launch Sites and if they do not have capacity to fulfil their mandate, a service provider must be appointed. - The Doringbaai Launch site needs to be assessed as it is dangerous for its users. - Illegal ORVs are an issue along the WCDM coastline.
+The LMs can potentially construct physical barriers at these sites that will prevent vehicle access.
+However, it is important that any illegal ORV activities are reported to the DEA. - A standardised policy is required for the management of recreational and commercial events taking place on beaches where the roles and responsibilities of the DM and LMs are clearly defined. - Ensuring the safety and security of the public at beaches is important in terms of promoting beaches as a safe recreational space, as well as tourism destinations.
 Public safety needs to be improved along all sections along the coastline, particularly around popular coastal resorts and villages.